-Right to Challenge Appointed Hearing Officer or Hearing Panel Members unbiased recommendation due to a real or perceived conflict of interest.
+The grievant shall have one opportunity to challenge the appointed Hearing Officer or up to 2 members of the Hearing Panel if the grievant believes they cannot render an unbiased recommendation due to a real or perceived conflict of interest.
 The grievant must submit the basis for the challenge in writing.
 Management will review the challenge and replace the Hearing Officer or Hearing Panel members as appropriate.